One of the most common reporting challenges companies face is balancing headcount over time by adding and subtracting Hires and Terminations.

 Without the Reconciliation Headcount Metric and One Model, it could be difficult to pinpoint the source of these discrepancies.
 In fact, it might not be possible at all, depending on how the data was reported.

-One Model’s tool has a unique feature that eliminates all of these problems and makes the reconciliation process very easy.
+The One Model platform has a unique feature that eliminates all of these problems and makes the reconciliation process very easy.
 This feature is called List Reports.
 In One Model, a user can take a metric and then look within it to find the data points that are causing the discrepancies.

 In the example of Company A above, there was a net discrepancy of one for the month of December.
 By exporting the data and filtering out the 0s, only one record had a +1 in December: